During the programme

 Content of the Teacher Education in Spanish programme

-Our Teacher Education in Spanish programme covers five disciplines:
+Teacher Education in Spanish covers 3 components:

 You will regularly spend time in a Spanish-speaking environment to further improve your language skills.